MGoibert/MGoibert.github.io/_posts/2020-4-2-Work organization.md

 ---
 layout: post
-title: Working Organization for PhD Student
+title: Work Organization for PhD Student
 ---

 Like many other PhD student before, I have been facing some challenging issues regarding organization of my work since the beginning of my PhD.
 I have asked advice from collegues or other PhD students, and researched on the internet any tip that could be useful.